 3. Better talent retention

-Employee retention and hiring is an ongoing effort for companies of all sizes, including Fortune 500.
-The talent shortage is prevalent everywhere, and companies do not always feel confident that they can hold on to their best employees in the years to come.
+Employee retention and hiring are ongoing for companies of all sizes, including Fortune 500.
+However, the talent shortage is prevalent everywhere, and companies do not always feel confident that they can hold on to their best employees in the coming years.

 4. More sales

-The obvious place to start with developing a reliable incentive program is your employee salaries.
-Paying employees, a sum of money commensurate with their skills and experience is a prerequisite for them to feel valued.
+Your employee salaries are prominent places to develop a reliable incentive program.
+Paying employees a sum of money commensurate with their skills and experience is a prerequisite for feeling valued.

-Here are some components you can consider including in your employee incentive program:
+Here are various types of employee incentives that you can consider including in your employee incentive program: